dmonyo/ExampleApp/README.md

  - Make sure the folder "logs" has write permission (777)
  - Create a database and import file "example_slim.sql" inside api/database
  - Correct connection to the new database in api/src/settings.php

+Front End Application built with Codeigniter3.
+For installation follow the steps below

 FrontEnd
  - Copy "frontend" folder in your web server folder